 Students are immersed in their research projects under the guidance and mentorship of faculty members located at CHLA and/or USC.
 There are opportunities to visit centers of emerging sciences, participate in social activities, interact with faculty, trainees, and cancer survivors, and engage in a dynamic interactive curriculum of selected topics in oncology, career development, research skills, research communication, and responsible conduct of research.
 Students further enhance their skills through scientific reports and poster and oral presentations.

 Many previous students have been able to present their work at local, national, and international conferences and even more so have been able to publish their work.
 Through follow-up, we have found that many have also gone to lead successful academic medical careers involving cancer research and related disciplines.

-Students receive a weekly stipend of $600 for a minimum of ten weeks.
+Students receive a weekly stipend of up to $600 a week for 10 to 12 weeks.
 While participating in the program, students are expected to participate full-time in their research and in all activities planned including, but not limited to, site visits, social activities, curriculum, team meetings, and poster and oral presentations.

 Travel and housing assistance are available for qualifying students.
 Some students may also qualify for support for additional research done after completing the program.